 Dinners don’t have to be new or fancy, you can use any of the ideas from above, keto-fy your favorite recipes, or try new and wonderful recipes….

 Meats and vegetables are the simplest way to go.
 Change them up with different seasoning and sauces.
-Cream sauces help add your fats to your meals.
-Replace the starchy parts of your meal with keto substitutes like mashed cauliflower, zucchini skins instead of potato skins, add keto breads and biscuits .
+Butters, sauces and gravies help add your fats to your meals.
+Replace the starchy parts of your meal with keto substitutes like mashed cauliflower, cauliflower tots, zucchini skins or “mac” & cheese, add keto breads and biscuits .
 Make cheese shells for your tacos, fathead pizza crust for your pizza, use zoodles instead of pasta….there are so many ways to eat your favorites and to share your meals with the carb-eaters in your life.